pankdhnd/Observability/README.md

 ### OpenTelemetry
 An observability framework for cloud-native software.
 OpenTelemetry is a collection of tools, APIs, and SDKs.
 You can use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

+### Fluentd
+Fluentd is a cross platform open-source data collection software project originally developed at Treasure Data.
+Fluentd can aggregate data from multiple sources, unify the differently formatted data into JSON objects and route it to different output destinations.
+Design wise — performance, scalability, and reliability are some of Fluentd’s outstanding features.
+A vanilla Fluentd deployment will run on ~40MB of memory and is capable of processing above 10,000 events per second.
+Adding new inputs or outputs is relatively simple and has little effect on performance.
+Fluentd uses disk or memory for buffering and queuing to handle transmission failures or data overload and supports multiple configuration options to ensure a more resilient data pipeline.

+### Fluentbit
+Fluent Bit is an open source Log Processor and Forwarder which allows you to collect any data like metrics and logs from different sources, enrich them with filters and send them to multiple destinations.
+It's the preferred choice for containerized environments like Kubernetes.
+Fluent Bit was created with a specific use case in mind — highly distributed environments where limited capacity and reduced overhead (memory and CPU) are a huge consideration.
+To serve this purpose, Fluent Bit was designed for high performance and comes with a super light footprint, running on ~450KB only.
+An abstracted I/O handler allows asynchronous and event-driven read/write operations.
+For resiliency and reliability, various configuration option are available for defining retries and the buffer limit.

+# The Four GOlden Insights/Golden Signals
+## Latency (Request Service Time)
+Latency is the time it takes a system to respond to a request.
+Both successful and failed requests have latency and it’s vital to differentiate between the latency of successful and failed requests.
+For example, an HTTP 500 error, triggered because of a connection loss to the database might be served fast.
+Although, since HTTP 500 is an error indicating failed request, factoring it into the overall latency will lead to misleading calculations.
+Alternatively, a slow error can be even worse as it factors in even more latency.
+Therefore, instead of filtering out errors altogether, keep track of the error latency.
+Define a target for a good latency rate and monitor the latency of successful requests against failed ones to track the system’s health.

+## Traffic (User Demand)
+Traffic is the measure of how much your service is in demand among users.
+How this is determined varies depending on the type of business you have.
+For a web service, traffic measurement is generally HTTP requests per second, while.
+In a storage system, traffic might be transactions per second or retrievals per second.
+For an audio streaming system, this measurement might focus on network I/O rate or concurrent sessions.
+For a key-value storage system, this measurement might be transactions and retrievals per second.

+By monitoring user interaction and traffic in the service, SRE teams can usually figure out the user experience with the service and how it’s affected by shifts in the service's demand.

+## Errors (Rate of Failed Requests)
+Error is the rate of requests that fail in any of the following ways:

+* **Explicitly:** for example, HTTP 500 internal server error.
+* **Implicitly:** for example, HTTP 200 success response coupled with inaccurate content.
+* **By policy** for example, as your response time is set to one second, any request that takes over one second is considered an error.

+SRE teams can monitor all errors across the system and at individual service levels to define which errors are critical and which are less severe.
+By identifying that, they determine the health of their system from the user’s perspective and can take rapid action to fix frequent errors.

+## Saturation
+Saturation refers to the overall capacity of the service or how “full” the service is at a given time.
+It signifies how much memory or CPU resources your system is utilizing.
+Many systems start underperforming before they reach 100% utilization.
+Therefore, setting a utilization target is critical as it will help ensure the service performance and availability to the users.

+An increase in latency is often a leading indicator of saturation.
+Measuring your 99th percentile response time over a small time period can provide an early indicator of saturation.
+For example, a 99th percentile latency of 60 ms indicates that there's a 60 ms delay for every one in 100 requests.